Holds on Current Students

 A Bursar Hold precludes students from receiving University services including:

-No transcript, official or unofficial, will be issued for a student who has an outstanding student account balance.
-Transcripts and diploma will be released when the account has been paid in full.
+No diploma will be issued for a student who has an outstanding student account balance.
+Diploma will be released when the account has been paid in full.

 Release of Financial Holds